wearetheframers/frame-core-wip/README.md

 ## Plugins and Actions

-Frame supports a plugin system that allows you to extend the functionality of Framers by adding new actions.
+Frame supports a powerful plugin system that allows you to extend the functionality of Framers by adding new actions.
 This enables you to customize the behavior of your AI agents and add domain-specific capabilities.
+Plugins in Frame are closely tied to the overall component architecture, interacting with various parts of the system such as the Brain, Agency, and ActionRegistry.

+For a detailed overview of how plugins fit into the Frame architecture, refer to the [Component Hierarchy and Interactions](#component-hierarchy-and-interactions) section.

 ### Adding New Actions

-To add a new action, follow these steps:
+To add a new action as a plugin, follow these steps:

 1. **Create a New Action File**: Place your new action in the `frame/src/framer/agency/actions` directory.
 This file should define the logic for your action.